KarolChlasta/nsp-model/README.md

 git pull --recurse-submodules
 # how to update the repo with submodule
-1) to refresh the submodules in nsp-code, from the parent directory run: cd parent directore in repo git submodule update --init;
+1) to refresh the submodules in nsp-code, from the parent directory run: git fetch git status git pull cd .. git status git commit -m "update submodule 1" git add nsp-model git commit -m "update submodule 1" git push
-cd submodule-directory;
-git pull --recurse-submodules;
-cd ..;
-git add submodule-directory;
-now you can git commit and git push